pbayer/ProcessFlows.jl/README.md

 - which take different and varying processing times and
 - are prone to failures.

-Sometimes several resources are available to process orders, sometimes orders have to compete for resources.
+Sometimes several resources are available for doing a job, sometimes orders have to compete for resources.
 Sometimes components or other prerequisites are required in order to process orders.

-So there are multiple dependencies which have to be simulated and be regarded in order to get the characteristics like
+There are multiple dependencies which have to be simulated in order to get characteristics like

 - utilization,
 - throughput,